http4k/http4k/src/docs/blog/why_http4k/index.md

 The first thing to say is that (not very much) of http4k is new - rather the distillation of 15 years worth of experience of using various server-side libraries and we've stolen good ideas from everywhere we can.
 For instance - the routing module is inspired by UtterlyIdle, the basic "Server as a function" model is stolen from Finagle, and the contract module OpenApi/Swagger generator is ported from Fintrospect.
 With the growing adoption of Kotlin, we wanted something that would fully leverage the features of the language and it felt like a good time to start something from scratch.

 ### 1. Small, simple, immutable.
-Based on the awesome "Your Server as a Function" paper from Twitter, http4k apps are modelled by comoosing 2 types of function.
-The first is called `HttpHandler`, and represents an HTTP endpoint.
+Based on the awesome "Your Server as a Function" paper from Twitter, http4k apps are modelled by composing 2 types of function.
+The first is called `HttpHandler` and represents an HTTP endpoint.
 It's not even an interface, modelled merely as a typealias:
 ```kotlin
 typealias HttpHandler = (Request) -> Response
 ```